annaira/cleancode/PITCHME.md

 - These are called data transfer objects, short DTO.
 +++
 #### Beans
-- Beans have private variables manipulated by getters and setters.
+Beans have private variables manipulated by getters and setters.
-The quasi-encapsulattion of beans seems to make some OO purists feel better but usually provides no other benefit.
+The quasi-encapsulation of beans seems to make some OO purists feel better but usually provides no other benefit.
 ```Java
 public class Address {
     private String street;